Watching garden birds is a simple and fun nature project for children. Especially when ill or forced to stay at home.

 - Do more or fewer birds appear when it’s raining or snowing?
 When it’s windy or really sunny?

-This has given you a short introduction into watching birds in the garden.
+This has given you a short introduction into watching garden birds.
 I hope it might help you and/or your children maintain sanity during this coronavirus lockdown.
 It may even lead to a new hobby.
 If so, sooner or later you’re going to be asked: “What’s that bird over there?”
 If you really haven’t got a clue, then stay tuned for a future coronavirus lockdown project!
 And as always, any questions on this or other topics, just ask.

 Categories: Cool for Kids